introvenko/Markdown-intro/README.md

 - **Speaking Dutch**: I've always wanted to learn German to understand Rammstein songs, but... happened as it happened.
 And I can't say that I'm not *tevreden*.
 - **137**: number of books, which I've read from the 1st of January till 25th of June.
 - **Become a Becode student**: I've felt at once, and I was thinking I'd fall again.
 Till that iconic Monday (June 17).
+- **Understand and accept myself as I am**: During my teen-ages I worried a lot about things, which other people didn't like, but now I don't worry about this.
+I am who I am.
+- **Cooking**: I can cooking much better than my mother.
+Don't you believe?
+Just ask my wife.

 ## I like this the most in the whole universe.
 - *The best **wife** in the whole universe*